AirSprint

 AirSprint is a Canadian company that offers fractional ownership and management of private business jet aircraft.
-AirSprint was founded in 2000 as the first fractional aircraft ownership company in Canada by current Chairman, Judson Macor.
 Today, AirSprint operates the youngest fleet of fractional aircraft in North America and is the largest provider of fractional aircraft in Canada.

+History

+AirSprint was founded in 2000 by Judson Macor as Canada's first fractional aircraft ownership company.

 In 2017, AirSprint was the fastest growing fractional aviation company globally.
+ARGUS International listed AirSprint as the No. 6 fractional ownership company on the continent, thanks in part to a 23.5 percent jump in its total flight hours over the previous year.

+In 2025, AirSprint celebrated its 25th anniversary of operations.

 Fleet

-The AirSprint fleet consists of the following aircraft (as of December 2022):
+The AirSprint fleet consists of the following aircraft (as of June 2025):